ankitrssc786/OrderApiCodeChallenge/README.md

 # OrderApiCodeChallenge
 Prerequisites:

-Java 8+,
+-Java 8+
-Cassandra,
+-Cassandra
-Spring Suite,
+-Spring Suite
-Docker,
+-Docker
-Docker-Compose,
+-Docker-Compose

 Start Environment (Steps to run locally) :

-Create a pull Request or download project from GitHub Repository (Shared Url in the email).
+- Create a pull Request or download project from GitHub Repository (Shared Url in the email).
-Import code in the eclipse.
+- Import code in the eclipse.
-Install spring suite to run spring boot application.
+- Install spring suite to run spring boot application.
-Run project as a Spring boot or Run as Java Application.
+- Run project as a Spring boot or Run as Java Application.

 ORDER API: